 What the Heck is Rose Hip Seed Oil and Why is it so Good for the Skin?

 The thing we love about rosehip seed oil is the antioxidants, beta carotenes, lovely omegas and tretinoin which converts into retinol.

 All of which increase skin thickness, wards off premature ageing, reduces the appearance of fine lines and wrinkles and so much more – which we discuss below.

 The rosehip is a small fruit that is left over when the petals of the wild rose fall off, there the delicate fruits hang until hand-picked and pressed into a gorgeous elixir.

-The rose grows in thick, spiny bushes; these bushes are there to protect the delicate flowers and tiny seeds, which are attached to the hair-like fronds (this is the basis of ‘itching powder’).
+The wild rose grows in thick, spiny bushes; which protect the delicate flowers and seeds – these are attached to the hair-like fronds which is the basis of itching powder.